yersezim/f22-deliv-public/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-After cloning the repo, you should run:
+After cloning the repo, you should `cd` into the repo directory and run:

 ### `npm install`